 The Bluetooth security threats discussed above could make you wonder if Bluetooth is safe.
 Although

-• To exploit your Bluetooth connection, a hacker has to be in close proximity, Bluetooth has a
+there are many vulnerabilities, hacking Bluetooth is not common in real life.
+Why? - To exploit your Bluetooth connection, a hacker has to be in close proximity, Bluetooth has a

 range of 300 feet for Class 1 Bluetooth devices and a range of 30 feet for Class 2 Bluetooth

 devices.
-Moving out of this range loses the connection or makes it weaker.
+Moving out of this range loses the connection or makes it weaker. - Bluetooth hacking difficulty is described as intermediate.
+This means that wannabe hackers will

 find it difficult to hack Bluetooth.
 To hack Bluetooth, you need advanced technical knowledge,

-• The results might not be fruitful.
+resources, special equipment and even money. - The results might not be fruitful.
 When your phone gets hacked, the hacker might retrieve a lot

 of information.
 However, they can’t get much information when sniffing the traffic between